Dave-team/Knowledge-base/CBT.md

 Once we invite negative thoughts through distortions, your feelings and actions will reinforce each other in a cycle.
 Because we believe what our brain tells us, we see the world as a dark place.
 Because if feels realistic, there is a lot of credibility that goes towards it.
 The cycle then goes on and you're trapped.
 Just as our thoughts affect our physical reactions, our physical reactions can trigger thoughts (e.g. different heartbeat can lead to think it’s a heart attack).

+To really heal, we shouldn't stop when we feel better.
+Instead, we'd want to actually get better:
+- Understand why we felt a certain way
+- Knowing why and how you got better.
+This involves a mastery of the particular self-help techniques that worked specifically for you so that you can reapply them and make them work again whenever you choose.
+- Acquiring self-confidence and self-esteem.
+Self-confidence is based on the knowledge that you have a good chance of being reasonably successful in personal relationships and in your career.
+Self-esteem is the capacity to experience maximal self-love and joy whether or not you are successful at any point in your life.
+- Locating the deeper problems that may have caused this all

+My evaluation on this:
+- Why I became anxious: Break up that wasn't my choice and felt out of control.
+Lived on autopilot for a long time.
+2 weeks at home thinking uncovered all my worries and fears that I previously escaped from.
+Let to panic attacks which further let me to believe I am out of control.
+This rolled into a general feeling of not being able to handle life.
+- What made me feel better:
+  - Understanding that the effects are natural.
+A panic attack is not the end of the world, it's a bodies reaction.
+  - Logging dysfunctional thoughts with their rational response.
+- Self confidence will come from me facing my fears and trusting in my inate abilities to figure things out and deal with hardship.
+- Self esteem comes from balancing my personality much more beyond work with hobbies and mindfulness
+- The deeper causes are rooted in perfectionism and achievement focus.
+Achievement because I identified my worth by my achievements rather than my holistic person.
+Perfectionism in wanting to do everything really well so I can happy with the work I did which would always need to be really great.
+At work, this is: if I'm not perfect, I won't progress my career.
+In life: discovering new hobbies and activities has been slow as I couldn't use to perfect myself towards achievement - what's the point?
+And I would want to be really good when I pick things up - otherwise I wouldn't enjoy it and didn't see the point.
+I wouldn't enjoy the process as I would race towards becoming very good that probably would take a lot of effort that I'd want to allocate elsewhere 'more productive'.

 ![CBT](https://user-images.githubusercontent.com/28791247/101258471-972e3f80-371a-11eb-9ea8-3f65807cd87b.png)

 ## General